Pzdrs/CloudQuery/server/README.md

 - The **OpenWeatherMap API** is used to fetch the weather data
 - A [3rd party library](https://github.com/Prominence/openweathermap-java-api) is used to interact with the API
 - The application expects the API key to be set in the environment variable `OPENWEATHERMAP_APIKEY`

+## OpenAPI Swagger

+- The application exposes a Swagger UI at `/swagger-ui.html` (for localhost - `http://localhost:8080/swagger-ui.html`)